fluidware/fluidsurveys-docs/chapters/Analyze/responsetable.rst

    * - 5.
 Language
      - The language the survey was created in, in this case, en represents "English"
    * - 6.
 IP Address
      - The network address, 77.64.233.59 of where the individual completed the response.
-The IP Address is important in determining where specifically in the world an indivdual completed their survey, thus allowing for our geo-location tables to accurately pin-point them on the map found at [Analyze] > "Statistics"
+The IP Address is important in determining where specifically in the world an individual completed their survey, thus allowing for our geo-location tables to accurately pin-point them on the map found at [Analyze] > "Statistics"
    * - 7.
 Location
      - Based on the IP Address, the location will indicate specifically where the individual came from, eg., Canada, United States, Germany, etc.
    * - 8.
 Username